Afrikaans grammar: Other verb examples

 The verb wees uniquely has subjunctive forms, although they are seldom ever used in the present day: sy is the present subjunctive form, and ware is the past subjunctive form.

 Morphology

 Morphemes

 A morpheme is any of the smallest meaningful constituents within a linguistic expression and particularly within a word.
-Many words are themselves standalone morphemes, while other words contain multiple morphemes; in linguistic terminology, this is the distinction, respectively, between free and bound morphemes.
+Many words are themselves standalone morphemes, while other words contain multiple morphemes; in linguistic terminology, this is the distinction, respectively, between bound and free morphemes.
 The field of linguistic study dedicated to morphemes is called morphology.

 Root

 A root (also called root word, or radical) is the smallest part of a word that has independent meaning.
-It is the basic form of the word to which prefixes or suffixes can be added to form complexes.
+It is the basic form of the word to which prefixes and suffixes can be added to form complexes.

 Stem

 Roots are composed of only one morpheme, but stems can be composed of more than one morpheme.